Goals of Guard Dog Training – Itsaboutdog

 • Detection Work: If desired, a specialized trainer teaches the dog to locate specific scents.

 Disclaimer: Guard dog training carries significant risks.
-Consult a professional experienced in this field to ensure safety and proper development of your dog’s abilities.
+Consult a professional experienced in this field to ensure the safety and proper development of your dog’s abilities.

 What Is A Good Guard Dog?

-A good guard dog is trained to be one, you are not born a guard dog, this is why guard dog breeds, as long as they are not trained, are rather dangerous because they will follow their instinct, which can provoke them to attack.
+A good guard dog is trained to be one; you are not born a guard dog.
+This is why guard dog breeds, as long as they are not trained, are rather dangerous because they will follow their instinct, which can provoke them to attack.
 But a guard dog is a guardian, not an aggressor.

-Another misconception about the quality characteristics of a guard dog.
-Of course, large dogs are capable of scaring off intruders with their appearance alone, but for a good watchman, the voice is a much more important characteristic.
+This creates unpleasant situations for the owner and, accordingly, for those around him.
+Training a guard dog to respond only to dangerous and suspicious noises is essential—this is the leading quality of a good watchman—another misconception about the quality characteristics of a guard dog.
+Of course, large dogs can scoop off intruders with their appearance alone, but for a good watchman, the voice is a much more important characteristic.

 What do you need to know about guard dog training?